Planck's law: Einstein coefficients

 where u_{ν} is the spectral energy density of the radiation field.
 The three parameters A_{21}, B_{21} and B_{12}, known as the Einstein coefficients, are associated with the photon frequency ν produced by the transition between two energy levels (states).
-As a result, each line in a spectra has its own set of associated coefficients.
+As a result, each line in a spectrum has its own set of associated coefficients.
 When the atoms and the radiation field are in equilibrium, the radiance will be given by Planck's law and, by the principle of detailed balance, the sum of these rates must be zero:

 Since the atoms are also in equilibrium, the populations of the two levels are related by the Boltzmann factor:

 where g_{1} and g_{2} are the multiplicities of the respective energy levels.
 Combining the above two equations with the requirement that they be valid at any temperature yields two relationships between the Einstein coefficients: